Last updated June 2017

 Player.
 Travel soccer is a full year commitment spanning both the Fall and Spring seasons.
 Players selected for the team are expected to make participation a priority — regularly attending practices and games.
 A typical schedule includes two practices per week and one weekend game.
 Light workouts and training sessions are often held over the weekend on a non-game day.
-The Fall season runs from early September – mid-November.
-The Spring season runs from mid-April through mid-June.
+The Fall season runs from August – mid-November.
+The Spring season runs from April through mid-June.
 Travel teams normally play between one and three tournaments per year.
 Popular tournaments are held prior to, or after each season, and are often held on holiday weekends.
 The coach works with the Club to plan tournament participation and notify parents far in advance.
 CapitalFC also offers off-season training opportunities such as pick-up games and clinics in the Summer and indoor soccer in the Winter.
 To play travel soccer, the player needs to really enjoy the game.

 Parent.
 Travel soccer requires a significant parental effort to ensure their child is available for games and training sessions but also to help the Club function.
 CapitalFC has been build by and is maintained by parent volunteers.
 From one-time efforts to team roles or two year terms on the Board, volunteer parents are the operational backbone of the club.
 Parents are strongly encouraged to assist their player’s team and club.
 Each team has a group of volunteers, which enable the coach to focus on coaching and teaching.
 A team manager performs league registration, general team organization.
 Other jobs include treasurer, uniform sizing/ordering, tournament coordination, photographer, field set-up/take-down, Team Sportsmanship Liaison, and assistant referee.
 Many teams also have a designated contact to solicit team sponsors or conduct fundraising.
 After the team is selected, a parent’s meeting will be held so each role can be filled.